inicula/rtd/README.md

-# Regex to DFA
+# rtd

 Minimalistic regular expression to DFA conversion using Dijkstra's 'shunting yard' algorithm, followed by Thompson's construction algorithm, followed by the powerset construction algorithm.

 ## Operators